code-and-effect/effective_datatables/README.md

 end
 ```

-The collection block is responsible for applying any `attribute` and `filter` logic.
+The collection block is responsible for applying any `attribute` and `filters` logic.

-When an ActiveRecord collection, the `current_scope`, will be applied by effective_datatables.
+When an ActiveRecord collection, the `current_scope`, will be applied automatically by effective_datatables.

 All searching and ordering is also done by effective_datatables.

 Your collection method should not contain a `.order()`, or implement search in any way.

-(Although you could totally get at that information if you wanted by calling `state`)
+Sometimes it's handy to call `.reorder(nil)` on a scope.

 ## datatable